"In many cases the intended audience is being priced out of the market altogether."

 Fans of Taylor Swift, Ed Sheeran and AC/DC have been forking out hundreds of pounds on fake tickets because of these harmful websites.

-These key finding by Action Fraud, which is first of its kind, has sparked the campaign targeting ticket resale scam.
+These key finding by Action Fraud, which is first of its kind, has sparked the campaign targeting ticket fraud.

 The Society of Ticket Agents and Retailers (Star) have launched the #lookfortheSTAR campaign to encourage users to look for the Star kitemark or logo when buying tickets to ensure they are legitimate.